pyca/pynacl/README.rst

 .. image:: https://codecov.io/github/pyca/pynacl/coverage.svg?branch=master
     :target: https://codecov.io/github/pyca/pynacl?branch=master

-PyNaCl is a Python binding to the `Networking and Cryptography library`_, a crypto library with the stated goal of improving usability, security and speed.
+PyNaCl is a Python binding to `libsodium`_, which is a fork of the `Networking and Cryptography library`_.
+These libraries have a stated goal of improving usability, security and speed.
 It supports Python 2.7 and 3.3+ as well as PyPy 2.6+.

 .. _Networking and Cryptography library: https://nacl.cr.yp.to/